 Project Objectives

-The purpose of this project was to create a habitat percent cover map, habitat probability map, and proximity map in regards to the ocelot habitat.
+The purpose of this project was to create a habitat percent cover map, habitat probability map, and proximity map for ocelot habitat.
 These maps will aid the project partners in their decision making process towards ocelot conservation efforts.

 Study Area and Period

-There are two remaining regions in the United States, historically known as ocelot habitat, located in Texas and Arizona.
 This study selected 37 counties in Texas and 6 counties in Arizona for analysis.
 The Texas counties comprise the southeastern most portion of the state, along the Mexico border, up to San Antonio.
-The area surrounding the LANWR is of particular interest to this study and is the fastest growing human border population in the United States (Haines et al. 2005b).
-The Arizona counties are also located in the southeastern most part of the state, bordering Mexico and extending up into the southern part of the Tonto National Forest.
+The area surrounding the LANWR was of particular interest to this study as it is the fastest growing human border population in the United States (Haines et al. 2005b).
+The Arizona counties were also located in the southeastern most part of the state, bordering Mexico and extending up into the southern part of the Tonto National Forest.

 The study period ranged from 1996 through 2014.
 This range of time has tracked the growth of urbanization and agriculture, as well as recent conservation efforts of private Texas landowners to convert land back to native ecosystems.
-Landsat imagery from January, February, or March in 1996, 2005, and 2014 were used.
+The team used Landsat imagery from January, February, or March in 1996, 2005, and 2014.
 These months correspond to the dry seasons in the regions of interest and represent the least amount of vegetation available in ocelot habitats in that year.
 In the event that there was significant cloud cover, data were taken from either December or April of that year.

 National Applications Addressed

-Ecological forecasting of ocelot habitat in the United States was the focus of this project.
+The focus of this project was Ecological forecasting of ocelot habitat in the United States .
 Project deliverables will be utilized by the project partners in creating policies that promote rehabilitation efforts of the ocelot population.

 Project Partners

-The partners for this project were Mr. Ken Kaemmerer and Dr. Joseph Gaspard from the Pittsburg Zoo & PPG Aquarium, Dr. Mike Tewes and Mr. Humberto Perotto from the Caesar Kleberg Wildlife Research Institute at Texas A&M University – Kingsville, Ms. Nanette Bragin with the Denver Zoo, Mr. Mitch Sternberg with the South Texas Refuge Complex, Dr. John Young Jr. from the Texas Department of Transportation, Dr. Arturo with Secretaria de Medio Ambiente y Rescusos Naturales (SEMARNAT), and Dr. Tyler Campbell with the East Wildlife Foundation.
+The partners for this project were Mr. Ken Kaemmerer and Dr. Joseph Gaspard from the Pittsburg Zoo & PPG Aquarium, Dr. Mike Tewes and Mr. Humberto Perotto from the Caesar Kleberg Wildlife Research Institute at Texas A&M University – Kingsville, Ms. Nanette Bragin with the Denver Zoo, Mr. Mitch Sternberg with the South Texas Refuge Complex, Dr. John Young Jr. from the Texas Department of Transportation, Dr. Arturo from Secretaria de Medio Ambiente y Rescusos Naturales (SEMARNAT), and Dr. Tyler Campbell from the East Wildlife Foundation.

 Currently, conservation efforts include a variety of practices, such as the use of camera trappings, radiotelemetry, translocation of Mexican ocelots, and the restoration of native vegetation in the area.
 These management practices can be costly and time-consuming for the partners and each technique has its limitations.
 Trapping and collaring ocelots is an invasive method which causes the animal undue stress.
 Additionally, previously trapped ocelots avoid traps in the future, further increasing the difficulty of future research.
 While camera trapping is a non-invasive practice, accurate assessments of population density for ocelots are difficult as trap placement bias, small sample size, repeated captures of the same individual can skew the data.
 The methodological framework and results of this project will be integrated into the partners’ decision-making to assess specific locations that are preferable for ocelot habitat.
 With this knowledge, conservation efforts will be focused for the restoration of vegetation, future translocation sites for ocelots, and the development of wildlife crossing structures for current and future road networks.
 Overall, the project offered the partners a methodology that will help save time and money.